-The tubing is supplied in an expanded state.
-When heated, the tubing conforms to the size and shape of the original object.
+Parker TexLoc PTFE 4:1 heat-shrinkable tubing is available in an expanded state.
+When heated, the tubing conforms to the size and shape of the original object, providing a protective covering.
 It may also be used to repair electrical wiring, fittings, cords and other objects.
 For a full recovery, the expanded diameter should be 50 percent larger than the diameter of the object to be recovered over.